FurqanSoftware/toph-printd/README.md

 marginBottom = 50    # ... at the bottom edge of each page.
 marginLeft = 25      # ... at the left edge of each page.
-tabSize = 4          # Replaces tabs with this many spaces. keepPDF = true       # When true, does not delete generated PDF after print. delayAfter = "500ms" # Delay forced after each print. logColor = true      # Color certain parts of the logs.
+tabSize = 4          # Replaces tabs with this many spaces. headerExtra = ""     # Extra text to add to the page header. keepPDF = true       # When true, does not delete generated PDF after print. delayAfter = "500ms" # Delay forced after each print. logColor = true      # Color certain parts of the logs.